 Jurisdiction of High Courts

-Originally, High Court’s jurisdiction extends to States, Group of States and Union Territories.
-Also, they have power to govern the jurisdiction of subordinate courts i.e District courts.
-The status of High Court is of principal civil court.
-However, High Court exercises their Original civil and criminal jurisdiction only when the subordinate court is not competent enough to try such matters.
+Originally, High Court’s jurisdiction extends to States, groups of States and Union Territories.
+Also, they have the power to govern the jurisdiction of subordinate courts i.e District courts.
+The status of the High Court is of the principal civil court.
+However, the High Court exercises its original civil and criminal jurisdiction only when the subordinate court is not competent enough to try such matters.
 Such a situation will arise by the inability of the financial or territorial jurisdiction of lower courts.
 Only High Courts have jurisdiction to try certain types of cases.
 For example- Company Law cases.

 Structure and Application

-As the name suggests, district Court operates at the district level in our country.
+As the name suggests, the district Court operates at the district level in our country.
 It is the sole discretion of the state’s or union territory’s (UT) govt to decide the number of courts to be in state or UT.
-Such decision is generally based upon Number of cases and the population distribution in a district.
+Such a decision is generally based upon the number of cases and the population distribution in a district.
 These courts exercise their power as administer of justice at the state level.
-However, the judgements of District courts are appealable in subsequent high courts.
+However, the judgments of District courts are appealable in subsequent high courts.

 Composition and Structure of the District Court

 The highest court in a district is of district or session judge court.
 These are the principal court of original civil jurisdiction besides High court in a state.
 District court derives its jurisdiction from the code of Civil Procedure in the civil matter.
 And as a session court, it derives jurisdiction from the code of Criminal procedure in criminal matters.
 District judge and Session judge preside over the District court and Session courts respectively.
 The Governor of the state on the advice of Chief Justice of the State appoints them.
 Beside District judge, there is a number of Additional or Assistant District judges, depending on the workload.
 Also, they have equal jurisdiction as of District or Session Judge.